GanschowJosh/PrimeGridLabeling/README.md

 # Prime Grid Labeling
 Description: generate an n by m matrix numbered 1 to n*m where each item in the matrix is only neighbored by numbers that are coprime to the item.
+This can be easily mapped to the problem of finding a prime labeling of a graph in graph theory.

+Learn more about prime labeling of graphs: [Link to a paper](https://www.rroij.com/open-access/some-prime-labeling-of-graph.pdf)
 ## Repo Structure
 - `Scripts` folder includes all the code used.
     - In version `1.0` the python program is a greedy algorithm that recursively shuffles a list of numbers 1 to (n*m) and tries to place them in a locally optimal way.
 If there are no available numbers in the list, it calls the function again and reshuffles.